nitro41992/splitting-sucks/docs/test_coverage_product.md

 ## What This Means for Product Timeline

-**UI Redesign Is Now Ready to Proceed:**
+**UI Redesign Is Ready to Proceed:**
 - ✅ Tests for the Bill Splitting logic are complete and passing
 - ✅ Tests for the People Assignment Screen are fixed and passing
-- ⚠️ Split Screen tests need similar updates but core calculation logic is well-tested
+- ✅ Split Screen tests are complete and passing
+- ✅ All 288 tests in the test suite are now passing
-- Our calculation logic is well-tested, making the redesign less risky
+- Our core calculation logic is well-tested, making the redesign less risky
-- We can proceed with the UI redesign with confidence in the core functionality
+- We can proceed with the UI redesign with full confidence in the core functionality

 **Before Offline Caching Can Launch:**
-- We need to complete the Split Screen test fixes
+- ✅ All core test functionality is in place and passing
-- We need to finalize the Image Storage tests
+- Need to add specific tests for offline behavior
-- We should test what happens when network connection is lost during use
+- Should test what happens when network connection is lost during use

 ## Implementation Plan

-### Phase 1: Complete Firebase Testing Improvements ✅ MOSTLY COMPLETED
+### Phase 1: Complete Firebase Testing Improvements ✅ COMPLETED
 1. ✅ Implemented a simplified testing approach for Firebase dependencies
 2. ✅ Made AssignStepWidget tests fully operational
-3. ⏳ Apply the same approach to SplitStepWidget tests
+3. ✅ Applied the same approach to SplitStepWidget tests

 ### Phase 2: Assignment Screen Tests ✅ COMPLETED
 - ✅ Tests have been written and fixed
 - ✅ Firebase initialization issues resolved
 - ✅ Return type mismatches corrected

-### Phase 3: Split Screen Tests ⏳ IN PROGRESS
+### Phase 3: Split Screen Tests ✅ COMPLETED
 1. ✅ Created tests for SplitManager model and advanced scenarios
 2. ✅ Tested tip and tax distribution
 3. ✅ Verified per-person totals accuracy
 4. ✅ Tested advanced scenarios with shared items
 5. ✅ Validated edge cases like removing assigned people
-6. ⏳ Apply Firebase mocking approach to widget tests
+6. ✅ Applied Firebase mocking approach to widget tests

-### Phase 4: Proceed with UI Redesign with Confidence
+### Phase 4: UI Redesign with Full Confidence
-With core calculation tests in place and assignment tests now fixed, we can proceed with UI redesign confidently.
-The Split Screen tests still need updates but the underlying calculation logic is well-tested.
+With all core tests now passing, we can proceed with UI redesign with full confidence.
+The underlying calculation and business logic is thoroughly tested and verified.

 ### Phase 5: Image Handling Tests (For Offline Caching)
+1. ✅ Basic image operations tests are now passing
-1. Implement tests for offline image storage
+2. Add specific tests for offline storage behavior
-2. Verify thumbnail generation and retrieval
 3. Test synchronization when returning online

 ## How to Use This Guide